TateRCXVII/my-spreadsheet/README.md

 - #### Documentation
   I enjoy the documentation side of coding.
 It not only shows me that I understand the problem, but it helps me internalize what's being done with my code even further.
+- #### Object-Oriented Principles
+  I try to think about how different objects should be separated (much like separation of concerns), but from a perspective of what makes sense for certain classes.
+I'm often thinking about the longevity of the project.
 # Time Expenditures:

     1. Assignment One:   Predicted Hours:          10        Actual Hours:     11       Notes: Found an error on Friday night and spent extra time fixing bugs.